On the Ramanujan conjecture for automorphic forms over function fields I. Geometry: -aspect families

 \section{$q$-aspect families}

-We continue with the set-up of Sections~\ref{s:properties} and~\ref{s:trace-function}, that is $G$ is a split semisimple group over $k$, $D$ is an effective divisor on $X$, $\cL$ is a character sheaf on the factorizable subgroup $H$ of $G \langle \cO_D \rangle$.
+We continue with the set-up of Sections~\ref{s:properties} and~\ref{s:trace-function}, that is $G$ is a split semisimple group over $k$, $D$ is an effective divisor on $X$, and $\cL$ is a character sheaf on the factorizable subgroup $H$ of $G \langle \cO_D \rangle$.
 Suppose $k=\F_q$.
 We shall define the $q$-aspect family $\lV=\lV(G,X,D,H,\cL)$.
+This $q$-aspect family will be crucial in turning our bound for the trace of a Hecke operator into a bound for the individual Hecke eigenvalues.